Saturday, June 22, 2024

 Several days later

-“WOMAN, FIX ME SOME…” Mash barked, on his way out from his work area, toward the table – where, as many times previous, he’d take his seat upon that ornate chair, where he’d wait – sometimes less than patiently – to be served food and drink.
+“I’m hungry…” Mash announced, on his way out from his work area, toward the table – where, as many times previous, he would take his seat upon that ornate chair, where he would wait – sometimes less than patiently – to be served food and drink.
 Upon seeing the scroll opened, however, he swallowed the remainder of his request and waved his hand, signaling a “never mind, not important.”
 He then turned around and headed back to whatever he had going on in the shed.
-Any other time, he’d of not thought twice interrupting his wife, in whatever task she was in the midst.
-But this time, of utmost importance, for his wife was reading Mash’s copy of the HolyWrit.
+Any other time, he would have not thought twice about interrupting his wife, in whatever task she was in the midst.
+But this time, was of utmost importance – one that came ahead of an overgrown boy wanting food - for his wife was reading his family’s copy of the HolyWrit.

 His daughter’s response answered several questions.
 Giving her leave, she went her way.
 In the midst of hammering together boards for a table – one which his 2nd born son, Bron, already had the draft-work of a previous epic, upon grass-paper and was looking forward to transferring the story onto the table’s sides – Mash pondered over the answers.